Carltesio/RockPaperScissor/README.md

-This project is one of the challenges of the [Craft academy](https://github.com/CraftAcademy) learning path.
+This project is one of the challenges from [Craft academy](https://github.com/CraftAcademy) fullstack developer Bootcamp.

 ## Authors